linzhiming0826/aiomysql/README.rst

 fork aiomysql and support python3.7 later

-and you cao install it by pip
+and you can install it by pip

 pip install aiomysql-fork